rukkanen/component_library/RobotCar/car_structure.md

 The on option to integrate a bright led to the camera which can be turned on by an ambient light sensor.
 This can be used to take pictures in dark places.

+## Voltage monitoring
+The robocar uses a voltage divier module which model code is

 ## What component is connected to what controller or power.
 **This info might be wrong!**